AdobeDocs/journeys.pt-BR/help/using/usecase/campaign-classic-use-case.md

    ![](../assets/accintegration-uc-2.png)

 1. Projete seu modelo.
 Neste exemplo, usamos personalização no nome do perfil e no número do pedido.
-O nome está na fonte de dados do Adobe Experience Platform e o número do pedido é um campo do evento Journey Orchestration.
+The first name is in the Adobe Experience Platform data source, and the order number is a field from our Journey Orchestration event.
 Use os nomes de campo corretos no Campaign.

    ![](../assets/accintegration-uc-3.png)

-1. Publish seu template transacional.
+1. Publique seu template transacional.

    ![](../assets/accintegration-uc-4.png)